linode/docs/docs/applications/messaging/install-openfire-on-ubuntu-12-04-for-instant-messaging.md

 This completes the initial installation steps for Openfire.
 Next, we'll continue with configuration through a web browser.

-## Configuring Openfire
+## Configure Openfire

-Configuring Openfire is relatively easy and can be completed in just a couple of steps.
-Here's how to configure Openfire:
+To configure Openfire is relatively easy and can be completed in just a few steps.
+Here's how:

 1. Direct your browser to your Linode's IP address or FQDN (fully qualified domain name, if an entry in DNS points to your Linode's IP) on port 9090.
 As an example, if your Linode's IP address were `12.34.56.78`, you would visit `http://12.34.56.78:9090` in your web browser.